 In addition to the obligations under Article 12(2) that requires the legal assistance be provided to victims for the purposes of obtaining compensation, Article 17 specifically requires that victims of trafficking have access to existing schemes of compensation involving violent crimes of intent, in accordance with the existing national provisions.
 In relation to compensation for victims of trafficking, the Commission is of the opinion that the avenues for compensation have remained unworkable and have not benefitted victims of trafficking.
 The compensation avenues remain the same: Criminal Injuries Compensation Scheme; Section 6 of Criminal Justice Act 1993; and civil legal action.
-While employment-related compensation may be available to some victims of trafficking for the purposes of forced labour this is considered separately as victims of trafficking for forced labour cannot, by definition, be considered an 'employee'.
+While employment-related compensation may be available to some victims of trafficking for the purposes of forced labour, this is separate from compensation of a person as a victim of trafficking crime per se.

-In 2021, the Minister for Justice, Helen McEntee, T.D., published the revised Criminal Injuries Compensation Scheme.247 This is a long-standing State mechanism that provides compensation to victims of violent crime.
+In 2021, the Minister for Justice, Helen McEntee, T.D., published the revised Criminal Injuries Compensation Scheme.
+This is a long-standing State mechanism that provides compensation to victims of violent crime.
 The significant changes included increased capacity and the publication of decisions.
 The monetary threshold has also been increased.
 It is also positive that the prohibition of the granting of awards where members of the same household committed the crime have been removed.